Chuck Prophet: Life and career

 Evangeline Recording Co. released a limited-edition work entitled Dreaming Waylon's Dreams, which he recorded in San Francisco.
-The record re-creates Waylon Jennings' 1975 country album Dreaming My Dreams in its entirety and features, among others, members of American Music Club and Meat Beat Manifesto.
-The package and booklet were printed by the legendary Bruce Licher (Savage Republic, Independent Music Project, REM fan club etc.) using a custom letterpress design on original stock.
-Included in the packaging is a recounting of the events surrounding the recording of the record by close friend John Murry (who also played on the record).
-Each piece was printed and numbered by hand on a circa 1930's printing press.
-Dreaming Waylon's Dreams is one of the rarest and most sought-after items in Prophet's discography.
-It is a limited edition of only 1000.
-Released by Rounder Records, in 2001, Raisins in the Sun was a one-off collaboration with Jules Shear, Harvey Brooks, Paul Q. Kolderie, Jim Dickinson, Sean Slade, and Winston Watson, recorded in May 1999.
+The record re-creates Waylon Jennings' 1975 album Dreaming My Dreams in its entirety and features members of American Music Club and Meat Beat Manifesto.
+The package and booklet were printed by Bruce Licher (Savage Republic, Independent Music Project, REM fan club etc.) using a custom letterpress design on original stock.
+Included in the packaging is a recounting of the events surrounding the recording of the record by close friend John Murry, who also played on the record.
+Each piece was printed and numbered by hand on a circa 1930s printing press.
+Dreaming Waylon's Dreams was released as a limited edition of 1000.
+Released by Rounder Records in 2001, Raisins in the Sun was a one-off collaboration with Jules Shear, Harvey Brooks, Paul Q. Kolderie, Jim Dickinson, Sean Slade, and Winston Watson, recorded in May 1999.

-In 2008 Prophet co-wrote all the songs on Alejandro Escovedo's Real Animal, to which he also contributed guitar and vocals.
+In 2008, Prophet co-wrote all the songs on Alejandro Escovedo's Real Animal, to which he also contributed guitar and vocals.
 The LP was recorded in Lexington, Kentucky and produced by Tony Visconti.

-In May 2009, Prophet along with a band of musicians including Ernest "Boom" Carter headed to Mexico City to record a collection of "political songs for non political people". ¡Let Freedom Ring! was released on October 27, 2009, on Yep Roc.
+In May 2009, Prophet headed to Mexico City with a band of musicians including Ernest "Boom" Carter to record a collection of "political songs for non political people". ¡Let Freedom Ring! was released on October 27, 2009, on Yep Roc.
 Michael Hoinski of The Village Voice compared ¡Let Freedom Ring! to Bruce Springsteen's Born in the U.S.A., citing the recordings as "albums that manifest patriotism through disenchantment, and both rely heavily on marginalized characters to expose socioeconomic woes."

 In January 2011, he formed the Spanish Bombs along with Chris Von Sneidern and San Francisco rhythm section The Park.
 The Spanish Bombs performed The Clash's LP London Calling in its entirety at the Actual Music Festival in Spain.
-This special project came at the invitation of curators Houston Party.
+The project came at the invitation of curators Houston Party.
 This festival show was followed by a 12-date tour of Spain.